brandur/sorg/content/drafts/mongodb.md

 that's no longer the case.
 I take the position that MongoDB is _never_ an appropriate choice for a new project, but not for the usual reasons.

-I don't write this to be mean-spirited, but rather to counterbalance some of the hype initiatives that are still ongoing to sell MongoDB to young projects (the ["MEAN stack"][mean] for example).
+I don't write this to be mean-spirited, but rather to balance some of the hype initiatives that are still ongoing to sell MongoDB to young projects (the ["MEAN stack"][mean] for example).
 Migrating between data stores is an incredibly costly project, and I'll consider this writing a success if I can help even one nascent project or company avoid starting out on MongoDB, only to realize the mistake much later when it's almost impossible to fix.